R-local unlabeled sensing: A novel graph matching approach for multiview unlabeled sensing under local permutations: Introduction

-For the multiview unlabeled sensing problem, the subject of the present paper, the LEVSORT algorithm in \cite{LEVSORT} recovers the unknown permutation by aligning the leverage scores corresponding to the measurements matrix $\mathbf{Y}$ and sensing matrix $\mathbf{B}$.
-A drawback of this algorithm is its sensitivity to additive noise.
-In \cite{rahmani}, another structure on $\mathbf{\Pi}^{*}$ is considered for the multiview setting, namely that the number of shuffled elements is much smaller compared to $n$.
-By observing that the inliers lie in the span of a lower $d$-dimensional subspace of $\mathbb{R}^{n}$, the authors in \cite{rahmani} consider a sparse subspace clustering \cite{SSC} approach.
-For the same model proposed in \cite{rahmani}, namely sparse $\mathbf{\Pi}^{*}$, \cite{slawski-single,slawski_two_stage} proposed $\ell_{1}$ constrained robust regression formulations based on the insight that enforcing sparsity on $\mathbf{X}$ ignores the mismatched measurements as noise.
-In addition to assuming structure on the unknown permutation $\bm{\Pi}^{*}$, previous techniques are applicable when dimension $d$ is small \cite{AI-EM,homomorphic_sensing} and require a high oversampling factor ($n \gg d$).
-The results in \cite{LEVSORT,rahmani,spherical} require number of views $m$ equal to dimension $d$.
-By contrast, we consider recovery under a more challenging regime where $n$ scales moderately with $d$, a small number of views, $m < d$, and additive measurement noise.
-Furthermore, unlike \cite{zhang2019permutation}, we do not decrease variance $\sigma^{2}$ as the number of views $m$ is increased.
-In particular, for $\mathbf{X} \in \mathbb{R}^{d \times m}$, we let $\sigma^{2} = \frac{{\lVert \mathbf{BX} \rVert}^2_F}{n \cdot \text{SNR}}$ whereas $\sigma^{2} = \frac{\lVert \mathbf{X} \rVert^{2}_F}{m \cdot { \cdot \text{SNR}}}$ in \cite{zhang2019permutation}.
-As defined in \cite{zhang2019permutation}, for a constant SNR, $\sigma^{2}$ decreases with increasing $m$.
-Finally, the block diagonal permutation structure we consider has also been discussed in \cite{spherical} but with the following additional assumptions on the model in \eqref{eq:local}: (a) The data matrix $\mathbf{X}^* \in \mathbb{R}^{d \times d}$ is orthogonal, (b) The number of views is $d$, $m = d$ and (c) The unknown block diagonal permutation $\boldsymbol{\Pi}_{r}^{*}$ is sparse in contrast to our model.
-The discussion in section \ref{subsec:proposed_approach} shows that the assumptions in \cite{spherical} result in a simpler instantiation of the graph alignment problem than the one considered in this paper. \paragraph{Major Contributions} Our main contributions can be summarized as follows. \begin{enumerate} \item For the unlabeled sensing problem, we present a novel graph matching formulation and propose an algorithm that creatively exploits the machinery of Graph Alignment/Gromov-Wasserstein (GW) to resolve local permutations via multiple views.
-In contrast to many existing methods, the proposed algorithm is applicable to high dimensions and is shown to be robust to additive noise. \item Motivated by several applications, we analyze a novel permutation model that we refer to as the $r$-local model (see Def. \ref{def1}).
-A very restrictive version of the $r$-local model was considered in \cite{spherical} and the setup that we consider here significantly expands upon the model therein.
-Our algorithm is further applicable to more general and challenging regimes than the one considered in \cite{spherical}. \item One of the main conclusions of this paper is the observation that for the $r$-local model, multiple views significantly help in signal and permutation recovery. \end{enumerate} \paragraph{Outline} The rest of the paper is organized as follows: Section \ref{subsec:proposed_approach} outlines our proposed approach.
+\paragraph{Major Contributions} Our main contributions can be summarized as follows. \begin{enumerate} \item For the unlabeled sensing problem, we present a novel graph matching formulation and propose an algorithm, R-local unlabeled sensing (RLUS), that creatively exploits the machinery of graph matching to resolve local permutations via multiple views. \item We propose an initialization that utilizes the r-local structure based on collapsing the measurements.
+This principled initialization shows competitive performance in numerical simulations. \item Motivated by several applications, we analyze a novel permutation model that we refer to as the $r$-local model (see Def. \ref{def1}).
+A very restrictive version of the $r$-local model was considered in \cite{spherical} and the setup that we consider here significantly expands upon the model therein. \item One of the main conclusions of this paper is that, for the $r$-local model, multiple views significantly help in permutation recovery. \end{enumerate} \paragraph{Outline} The rest of the paper is organized as follows: Section \ref{subsec:proposed_approach} gives background on graph matching and outlines our proposed approach.
 In section \ref{sec:algo}, our proposed algorithm is discussed.
 In section \ref{sec:results}, detailed simulation results are provided.
 We conclude in Section \ref{sec:conclude} with the main findings of the paper.